sudo-bmitch/presentations/secure-supply-chain-2021/presentation.md

   - Google/sigstore project for image signing
   - Pushes signed data to registry as separate tag
   - Also integrates with their Rekor project for transparency logs / time stamping
-  - The 1.0 release feels rushed, still a lot of big features being developed
+  - The 1.0 release feels rushed, still a lot of big features being developed (changing signature contents, signature envelope, and multiple signatures doesn't have a good workflow)
 - Rekor
   - Google/sigstore transparency log
   - Allows build tooling to push immutable tamper resistent entries that can be later queried